arielsalvo/cli_parse_guide/cli_parsing.md

 - The `show interface | json` command would have been issued on the device
 - The output would be set as the `interfaces` fact for the device
 - json support is provide primary for playbook consistancy
-- The `native` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription
+- The use of `ansible.netcommon.json` is fully supported with a Red Hat Ansible Automation Platform subscription

-### NTC_templates example
+### Parsing with ntc_templates

 The ntc_templates python library includes pre-defined textfsm templates for parsing a variety of network device commands output.